 The laboratories are the areas less explored in terms of innovations.
 Few new-age solutions are dedicated to laboratories and are capable of reducing laboratory supply chain bottlenecks.

 One of them is Crelio Inventory, a leading cloud-based solution.
 It is a HIPAA, GDPR, SOC II & ISO compliant software solution for the inventory management of medical laboratories.

-Crelio Inventory software provides complete visibility over inventory consumption & patterns, enabling labs to understand the increasing demands and manage supplies according to real-time data.
+Crelio healthcare supply chain management software for inventory provides complete visibility over inventory consumption & patterns, enabling labs to understand the increasing demands and manage supplies according to real-time data.
 With centralized procurement, multi-centers can order, manage and deliver stocks from parent locations.
-The dashboard in the system shows near expiry and below alert level stocks of the inventory at regular intervals.
+The dashboard in the system shows near-expiry and below-alert-level stocks of the inventory at regular intervals.
 In addition, it displays overall wastage.
 Streamlining demands and supply with these details is easy and hassle-free.

 The system also offers an automatic stock consumption feature.
 This feature can help medical laboratories in automating their stock consumption according to tests and departments.
 If the pathology department consumes a certain number of stocks of certain inventory in a certain period, the Crelio Inventory will store that information and utilize it in the future.
 Similarly, when laboratories perform certain tests and use similar inventory every time, they can make decisions for average consumption in a specific scenario for the lab.
 The supply purchases can be effectively managed with minimal to no wastage in the future.
 This will help them optimize inventory planning and its costs for the future.

-The global supply chain crisis has displayed the limitations in tackling supply chain issues with traditional methods.
+The importance of supply chain management in healthcare has been displayed in tackling supply chain issues with traditional methods.
 The only possible way to sustain and grow in an ever-growing and challenging market is to employ revolutionary digital innovations that are secure, configurable, and easily accessible.